 Central government is a key contributor to the housing market in Auckland through a variety of functions:

-social housing - Kāinga Ora – Homes and Communities (formerly Housing New Zealand) is the largest single residential landowner in Auckland and provides a range of support services to social housing tenants
+- providing social housing - Kāinga Ora – Homes and Communities (formerly Housing New Zealand) is the largest single residential landowner in Auckland and provides a range of support services to social housing tenants

 - providing accommodation support for individuals